dice-cyfronet/atmosphere/doc/install/installation.md

 ## 5. Upstart

-Upstart is used to manage Atmosphere and Redirus worker lifecycle (`start`/`stop`/`restart`).
+Upstart is used to manage the Atmosphere and Redirus worker lifecycle (`start`/`stop`/`restart`).

-Replace `/etc/dbus-1/system.d/Upstart.conf` with content presented bellow to allow any user to invoke all of upstarts methods:
+Replace `/etc/dbus-1/system.d/Upstart.conf` with the content presented below to allow any user to invoke all upstart methods:

 ```
 <?xml version="1.0" encoding="UTF-8" ?>